Why do we need 5G?

 Note: The terms RIT and SRIT are discussed and explained in RP-171584.

-When will the 5G standard be ready?
+When was the 5G standard ready?

 Splitting Rel-15 into multiple drops turned out to be very challenging, e.g.